 - Your vs. You’re

-Word 2007 picks up quite a few of these now, much better than the earlier versions!
+Word picks up quite a few of these now, but you still need to check!